Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `obj` - The sprite tag or object variable name.
 - `camera` - Can be either `camGame`, `camHUD` or `camOther`.

+### addOffset(obj:String, anim:String, x:Float, y:Float)
+Adds an offset of the animation.

+- `obj` - The sprite tag or object variable name.
+- `anim` - The animation name to played.
+- `x` -  the new x value of the animation.
+- `y` -  the new x value of the animation.

 ### screenCenter(obj:String, pos:String = 'xy')
 Sets the object to center of the screen